 In July 2015, an Australia-based finance company had to pay more than $1 million to 30 of its customers after a massive security breach.
 A call center agent was found siphoning personal data to an illegal third-party organization.
 This led to the arrest of four members of a crime syndicate in Sydney.

 Two months before that, a telecommunications firm had to pay a $25-million fine after a widespread data breach among its outsourced call centers.
 Agents apparently distributed the names, social security numbers, and other sensitive information of about 280,000 American customers.
-To get the situation under control, the Federal Communications Commission had to issue the largest data security fine we’ve seen so far.
+To get the situation under control, the Federal Communications Commission had to issue a $25-million fine.

-Unfortunately, this would only happen in a perfect world.
+Unfortunately, a perfect response to business fraud would only happen in a perfect world.
 Consumers believe that brands must assume responsibility for keeping their information and assets safe.
 Thus, for brands, placing the blame on someone else would only stand in the way of implementing the proper measures to rectify the situation.

 Most agents are always trying to stay focused, do their job well, and help businesses grow.
 They know that as brand representatives, adopting a behavior that is consistent with the company’s core values is the key to a successful career.
-You should continue to foster an environment that lowers the risk of these people breaking their employer’s trust by setting up some limitations.
-For example, preventing employees from bringing personal devices on the production floor, limiting Internet accessibility, monitoring emails, and conducting proper training about security measures can discourage agents from committing fraudulent activities.
+Foster an environment that lowers the risk of these people breaking their employer’s trust by setting up some limitations.

 The people in your team, whether they’re working in-house or from a separate location, make up your brand.
 They’re your biggest asset, but the trust and respect between you as the business owner and them as your employees must be mutual.
 Otherwise, your efforts to cultivate a great work culture will all be in vain.